callum-hart/mono/docs/final_draft.md

 Overrides should not be the goto solution for achieving variation or reusability.
 Despite being the default architecture of CSS there are better alternatives to overriding styles.
 #2 Rules govern overrides

-Pre-defined rules determine when an override is allowed.
+Predefined rules determine when an override is allowed.

 There are certain circumstances in which overrides cannot be avoided (however this doesn't mean we can ignore the first principle).